mountain-pass/hooked/SERVER.md

 - [x] Example ssh cert in example config
 - [x] Dockerise - but how will it interact with Docker / SSH?
 - [x] Ability to cron schedule jobs and specify timezone
+- [x] UI - Ability to execute scripts

 # NICE TO HAVE
+- [ ] Package UI with the NPM release
 - [ ] Document triggers
 - [ ] Rate limit to stop brute force API-KEY
 - [ ] Validate YAML config